ruieloi/dotnet-samples/auth0-webapi/README.md

 # Authorize with JWT (RS256)

+This project it's almost a entire copy of the quickstart from Auth0.
+You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/backend/aspnet-core-webapi/01-authorization).

 This example shows how to authenticate a user using a JSON Web Token (JWT) which is signed using RS256.

-You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/backend/aspnet-core-webapi/01-authorization).

 ## Getting Started